 Creating a function version

 To create a function version, you can use one of the code upload formats.
-A ZIP archive will be used for the example.
+This example uses a ZIP archive.

 Warning

-Files larger than 3.5 MB should be uploaded via Object Storage.
+Use Object Storage to upload files larger than 3.5 MB.
 For more information about limits, see Quotas and limits in Cloud Functions.

 Preparing a ZIP archive with the function code